A Modeling Approach for Decision Making in Complex Environments

 The Brownian motion approach is appealing also as it offers a notion of distance.
 How “far” is an experiment from what is known?
 Thus, the approach opens up new questions, such as How bold is the experiment when it does happen and in which direction do agents search?
 Does learning ultimately converge on good alternatives or can it get stuck at inefficient action?
 How is learning affected, be it distorted or improved, when agents have different preferences?

-In “Searching and Learning by Trial and Error,” I explore this model of experimentation and learning in the context of product markets.
-I characterize the equilibrium search path and show how it falls into two natural phases before stabilizing.
-I show how search can return to a previously discarded alternative and get “stuck” in either phase, leading to significant inefficiency.
-I then show how both of these results can explain the famed “product life cycle” in markets.
+In “Searching and Learning by Trial and Error,” explore optimal search and characterize the equilibrium path of learning over time.
+I show how search falls into two natural phases before ultimately stabilizing.
+A key finding – and difference with the classic model of search over independent alternatives – is that search can return to a previously discarded alternative and get “stuck,” leading to substantial inefficiency.

 An appeal of the Brownian motion approach is that, in many ways, it is highly tractable.
-The richness of uncertainty does come with some trade-offs, however.
-One such trade-off is that it is difficult is to capture forward looking behavior.
-In the above paper I assume agents are myopic.
+The richness of uncertainty does come with some trade-offs.
+One trade-off is that it is difficult is to capture forward looking behavior.
+In the two papers above I assume the agents are myopic.

-In “Preemptive Policy Experimentation,” we extend the agents’ planning horizon to two periods and show how the long shadow of policy experimentation can significantly shape current policy choices when policymakers have different objectives.
-(See below for more on forward-looking behavior.)
+In “Preemptive Policy Experimentation,” we extend the agents’ planning horizon to two periods and show how the long shadow of policy experimentation can significantly shape current policy choices.

 Experimentation & Learning in Policymaking and Competitive Elections: